This website uses modern construction techniques, which may not render correctly in your old browser.

 All costs will vary depending on each person’s needs and circumstance.
 The final total price will also depend on your Roster of Care (ROC).

-The below prices are an indication of how much a disability support worker costs per hour as part of supported independent living.
+The below prices are an indication of the disability support worker cost model and is charged per hour as part of supported independent living.

 Standard